 - mental illness significantly affecting your day-to-day life, and

-- immigration status, language difficulties, sexuality or gender issues because of your ethnicity.
+- ethnicity issues such as immigration status, language difficulties, sexuality or gender issues.

 Local teams do not have to follow the guidance above.
 They will have their own policies.
-Their policies are likely to be similar to the guidance.
+Their policies are likely to be similar to the guidance above.